Hiviexd/MVTaikoChecks/README.md

 A set of osu!taiko specific [Mapset Verifier](https://github.com/Naxesss/MapsetVerifier) checks

-> **Warning**
+> [!WARNING]
 > This plugin is still in heavy development, so [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) may occur.
 If you find something that isn't right, please refer to the *[Feature requests & bug reports](#feature-requests--bug-reports)* section.
+>
 > **ALWAYS APPLY YOUR OWN JUDGEMENT ON EVERY CHECK AND DON'T BLINDLY FOLLOW THEM.**

 ## Features

 ### BPM scaling

-Every check tries to compensate for BPM scaling, however this is not perfect and may cause false positives in very high or low BPM maps. **Always use your manual judgement with every check.**
+Checks try to compensate for BPM scaling when needed, however this is not perfect and may cause false positives in very high or low BPM maps. **Always use your manual judgement with every check.**

 | BPM | Action |
 | :-- | :-- |